fde-capu/ft_services/README.md

 - phpMyAdmin on port 5000 and redirect reverse proxy8 from /phpmyadmin.
 - nginx on ports 80 and 443 with auto-redirect from 80 to 443.
 Access through SSH.
 - FTPS on port 21.
 - Grafana monitoring all containers, on port 3000, linked with InfluxDB (on separate container).
-One dashboard pern service.
+One dashboard per service.

 FORBIDDEN:
 - NodePort, Ingress Controller, kubectl port forward, DockerHub.